monowar-mukul/OracleDBMonitoring/session_history_info.md

 ORDER BY MINUTES_LOGGED_ON DESC;
 ```

-### 3. Active Sessions Running for More Than 30 Minutes
+### Active Sessions Running Over 30 Minutes

-This query shows active sessions running for more than 30 minutes and their associated details.
+Identifies sessions that have been active for more than 30 minutes.

 ```sql
 SELECT USERNAME, machine, PROGRAM, TERMINAL,